Cholera and other waterborne diseases

 People with a weak immune system, such as malnourished children or people living with HIV, face a higher risk of dying if they catch cholera.2

 Cholera can be easily treated with the quick intake of oral rehydration salts to replace lost fluids.
-However, if left untreated, cholera can kill quickly following the onset of symptoms, meaning promoting awareness and prevention methods is essential.
+However, if left untreated, cholera can kill quickly following the onset of symptoms, so promoting awareness and prevention methods is essential.

 How ActionAid helps prevent cholera and other waterborne diseases